qwx9/notes/net/algorithms/text/exact.index.md

-Again, what we improve isn't the number of iterations, but the binary search, ie. avoid comparing W at each step.
+Again, what we improve isn't the number of iterations, but the binary search, ie. avoid comparing P at each step.

 ### Strategy

-At some step of the binary search, we have an interval [l,r], and we compare W with M where M is the middle of [l,r].
+At some step of the binary search, we have an interval [l,r], and we compare P with M where M is the middle of [l,r].

 	l ...
 M ... r